nilsmango/project7III/content/tap/manual/_index.md

 ## 4. Tips and Tricks

 ### 4.1 Performance Features
-Once you are comfortable with Tap, you might want to enable settings that will help you get the most out of it.
-To do this:
+These settings turn Tap into a powerhose, but this might be overwhelming.
+To change this, practise or disable them:
 1. Go to **Settings**.
-2. Scroll down to **Performance Features**, then tap on the button "Activate all".
+2. Scroll down to **Performance Features**, then tap on the button "Deactivate all".

-This will activate all the performance features:
+This will deactivate all the performance features:
 1. **Header View Switching** → while playing Tap, you can now switch views by tapping the already active channel.
 This frees the navigation buttons for other uses.
 2. **Undo & Redo instead of Navigation** and **Octave Up & Down in Device View** → With these enabled, you'll have octave up/down buttons in the Device View, while long-pressing still triggers undo/redo.
 In other views, the buttons continue to perform undo/redo as usual.
 If you're on iPad in landscape mode, you'll always see the octave buttons in the Device View, regardless of these settings, as there's more space available for buttons.